×

 • Guava: In many Indian homes, guava fruit is a staple.
 It is helpful for a variety of medical issues.
 It is a good source of numerous nutrients.
 In addition, it may have laxative effects (help facilitate bowel movement).
 To relieve constipation, you can drink fresh guava.

-• Dates: Date consumption may improve your digestive system and ease constipation.
+• Dates: Consuming dates may improve your digestive system and ease constipation.
 You can eat five to six fresh dates in the morning with ghee and black pepper.
-Then drink a glass of warm water after it.
+Then, drink a glass of warm water afterward.
 This routine relieves constipation.

-• Foods to eat for constipation: According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), eating foods high in fibre can help you relieve constipation.
+• Foods to eat for constipation: According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), eating foods high in fiber can help you relieve constipation.

 • Whole grain bread or cereal with oats